 Sling Blue is by far the most diverse of the two options in terms of channels.
 It also seems almost entirely geared toward young adults, married couples, and other groups who don’t have children in the home.
 Notable additions like truTV, FX, and Discovery seem to punctuate this fact, as they often carry adults-oriented programming at all hours of the day.

 When we said before that Sling Blue seemed like the “sports-oriented option,” we only meant the major sports (Baseball, Football, and Basketball).
 With the various NBC sports networks and Fox Sports1 and 2, Sling Orange should provide endless hours of soccer, hockey, rugby, racing, and other “alternative” sports still growing in popularity.

-If you’re willing to pay the extra $15 a month, it’s almost a no-brainer to go ahead and bundle Orange and Blue together to maximize your channel options.
+If you’re willing to pay the extra $15 per month, it’s almost a no-brainer to go ahead and bundle Sling Orange and Sling Blue together to maximize your channel options.
 That said, the only people I could imagine the bundle proving to be a great investment for are those who are just absolutely nuts about sports or ex-cable junkies who need as many channels as possible.

 It remains frustrating that – even when you bundle – you still can only stream the Sling Orange channels on one device at a time.
 Though the explanation might be practical, it just seems like it would lead to a lot of arguments in the household.

 What’s The Verdict?